FreyaAmiga/tf520/README.md

 Terrible Fire 68020 "Accelerator"
 =================================

+** WARNING THIS IS ALPHA AT THE MOMENT

 This repository contains all the files needed to produce a copy of my accelerator board.

 The CPLD Required is a XC9532XL-VQ44